ghaddarAbs/NER-with-wikiDSCE/README.md

 Contextualized Word Representations from Distant Supervision with and for NER
 ================================================================
-NER with Wikipedia Distant Supervision Contextualized Embeddings This repository contains the source code for the NER system presented in the following research publication ([link](http://todo))
+NER with Wikipedia Distant Supervision Contextualized Embeddings This repository contains the source code for the NER system presented in the following research publication ([link](http://rali.iro.umontreal.ca/rali/sites/default/files/publis/D19-5513%5B1%5D.pdf))

     Abbas Ghaddar and Philippe Langlais
-    Contextualized Word Representations from Distant Supervision with and for NER TODO
+    Contextualized Word Representations from Distant Supervision with and for NER In Proceedings of the 5th Workshop on Noisy User-generated Text (W-NUT 2019)

 This code is based on the original [bert](https://github.com/google-research/bert) implementation
 ## Requirements